A Country Campfire Bush Poetry Preservation Project

 You may have one poem, a handful of poems, or a lifetime of writing sitting quietly in a drawer.

-If your work carries the spirit of Australian country life, bush humour, hardship, history, characters, places, family, working life, mateship, memory or the old storytelling tradition, it may have a place here.
+If your work carries the spirit of Australian country life, bush humour, hardship, history, characters, places, family, working life, mateship, memory, the road, the land or the old storytelling tradition, it may have a place here.

 Keeping The Verse Alive is about preserving the voices that might otherwise be missed.